canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       *external* addresses when deciding on its *internal* address and netmask.

+   -  Avoid the 10.0.3.0/24 address range, because Ubuntu 16.04 server uses this address range for its LXC container tool.

    -  Do not specify a gateway for the private internal LAN; doing so will create confusion when trying to access the Internet via the external port.